Surajxyz/SQL-Queries/README.md

 3.SQL-Assignment 2.sql contains the solutions of Assignment 2.

-4. SQL Case Study.sql contains the solutions of Case Study.
+4.SQL Case Study.sql contains the solutions of Case Study.